-These banana pudding cupcakes are made with a moist, tender, and light banana cupcake base, filled with a banana pudding filling, and topped with stabilized whipped cream.
+These banana pudding cupcakes are made with a banana cupcake base, filled with a banana pudding filling, and topped with whipped cream.

-For more banana recipes, check out our banana chocolate chip cake, Nutella banana muffins, banana coffee cake, and blueberry banana muffins.
+For more banana recipes, check out our banana upside down cake, banana chocolate chip cake, Nutella banana muffins, banana coffee cake, and blueberry banana muffins.

 Jump to: